The Getaway poster

 The inciting incident occurs at 13 minutes when Doc is released from prison after Carol makes a deal with crime boss Jack Benyon.
 Freedom comes with strings attached..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Doc and Carol commit to the racetrack heist with Rudy and Hansen.
+This illustrates the protagonist's commitment to Doc and Carol commit to the racetrack heist with Rudy and Hansen.
 They cross into the criminal underworld with no turning back., moving from reaction to action.

 The Collapse moment at 86 minutes (75% through) represents the emotional nadir.
 Here, Trapped at the border crossing with police converging.
 All escape routes cut off.
-The dream of freedom appears dead., shows the protagonist at their lowest point.
+The dream of freedom appears dead., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 79% of the runtime.
 Doc finds a way through: they use Rudy's hostage situation and chaos to slip across the border.
 New information enables final push., demonstrating the transformation achieved throughout the journey.